pvarhegyi/library-app-afskd/README.md

 - Metrics:
     - Two counter metrics have been added:
         - The time it takes to complete a "borrow book" operation.
 This allows us to detect if it's getting slower for some reason.
         - The number of failed borrow attempts.
+This could be important because if this number increases, it's possible that borrowers are trying to borrow nonexistent books or books that are not available.
+If this happens often, that could mean that somehting is wrong on our side (e.g. we're wrongly indicating that a book is available but it's not).
+It could also be interesting to track these failed attempts by error type.

 ## Notes, possible improvements